 - if you have:

-- o liver problems
+- liver problems

-- o heart problems
+- heart problems

-- o bipolar disorder or mania
+- bipolar disorder or mania

-- o kidney problems.
+- kidney problems.

-- o or have had seizures or convulsions
+- or have had seizures or convulsions

-- o low sodium levels in your blood
+- low sodium levels in your blood

-- o a history of a stroke
+- a history of a stroke

 - high blood pressure

-- o or have had bleeding problems
+- or have had bleeding problems

 - are pregnant or plan to become pregnant.
 Your baby may have withdrawal symptoms after birth or may be at increased risk for a serious lung problem at birth.
 Talk to your healthcare provider about the benefits and risks of taking sertraline hydrochloride tablets during pregnancy.

-- There is a pregnancy registry for females who are exposed to sertraline hydrochloride tablets during pregnancy.
-The purpose of the registry is to collect information about the health of females exposed to sertraline hydrochloride tablets and their baby.
-If you or your child become pregnant during treatment with sertraline hydrochloride tablets, talk to your healthcare provider about registering with the National Pregnancy Registry for Antidepressants.
-You can register by calling 1-866-961-2388 or by visiting online at https://womensmentalhealth.org/research/pregnancyregistry/antidepressants/.

 - are breastfeeding or plan to breastfeed.
 A small amount of sertraline hydrochloride may pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while taking sertraline hydrochloride tablets.